rwaldron/tc39-notes/es8/2017-03/mar-23.md

 BE: I don't know.
 I think it's an open issue.
 We should here from the ??? folks.
 As usual, people innovating on certain areas don't come to this meeting, they're too busy.

-AK: How much do they care about conforming exactly to the EcmaScript standard?
+AK: How much do they care about conforming exactly to the ECMAScript standard?

 BE: It's big enough.
 They can't use npm, they don't want to.
 But they do have a standard library.
 We'll hear from them in May.
 I think it'll be interesting to talk with them about this topic then.